COVID-19 Vaccinations by Age and Race/Ethnicity

 - A blue bar that is longer than the grey bar means that category is "over-represented" in vaccine administration as compared to the population.
 For example: SFDPH has prioritized vaccinating San Franciscans 65 years and older.
 The blue bar might show that this group represents a larger proportion of the vaccines administered than their proportion of the population in San Francisco.

-The chart below compares the proportion of each race/ethnicity among San Francisco residents to the proportion of vaccines administered to residents.
+The following chart compares the proportion of each age group among San Francisco residents to the proportion of vaccines administered to residents.

 April 2021 Website & Data Changes: